aws/aws-cdk/packages/@aws-cdk/aws-synthetics/README.md

 - `canary.metricSuccessPercent()` - percentage of successful canary runs over a given time
 - `canary.metricDuration()` - how much time each canary run takes
 - `canary.metricFailed()` - number of failed canary runs over a given time

+Create an alarm that tracks the canary metric:

 ```ts
 new cloudwatch.Alarm(this, 'CanaryAlarm', {